Chronicle20/atlas-notes/.junie/guidelines.md

 ### Processor Pattern
 - Core component for implementing domain business logic
-- Implements a well-defined interface with dual method signatures for each operation
+- Exposes a well-defined interface with dual method signatures for each operation:
+  - Nested functional methods that return curried functions for deferred execution
+  - Flat `AndEmit` methods for immediate business logic execution and Kafka event emission
+- Interface includes support for create, update, delete, and retrieval operations, all using Go's functional style
-- Dependencies (logger, context, database, tenant, producer) injected via constructor
+- Dependencies (logger, context, database, tenant, producer) are injected via constructor
-- Each business operation has two versions:
+- Business logic methods:
+  - Use a message buffer to accumulate Kafka messages
+  - Are curried to support partial application
+  - Return domain models and errors
+- Emission methods:
+  - Compose nested functions using `model.Flip` to produce flat function signatures
+  - Call Kafka producers using `Emit` or `EmitWithResult` utilities
+- Promotes separation of concerns:
+  - Domain logic is independent of message emission
+  - Kafka emission can be disabled during testing
+- Providers are used for lazy evaluation of database queries
+  - Methods such as `ByIdProvider`, `ByCharacterProvider`, and `InTenantProvider` return `model.Provider`
+  - `model.Map` and `model.SliceMap` are used to transform database entities into domain models
   - Pure business logic version with nested functional approach (e.g., `Create`)
   - Message-emitting version that integrates with Kafka (e.g., `CreateAndEmit`)
 - Pure business logic methods: